nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Examples:

-* `listPerson` followed by `delete 2` deletes the 2nd client in the address book.
+* `listPerson` followed by `delete 2` deletes the 2nd client in FAid.
 * `find Betsy` followed by `delete 1` deletes the 1st client in the results of the `find` command.

 ### Add meeting : `meetingAdd`

-Adds a meeting to the address book.
+Schedules a meeting with a client in FAid

 Format: `meetingAdd CLIENT_INDEX md/ DESC ms/ START_DATE&TIME me/ END_DATE&TIME`

 Required Information:

-* `client_INDEX`: Index of a client in address book
+* `client_INDEX`: Index of a client in FAid
 * `DESC`: Description of the meeting to add
 * `START DATE&TIME`: Start date and time (Format: dd-mm-yyyy HH:MM)
 * `END DATE&TIME`: End date and time (Format: dd-mm-yyyy HH:MM)

 Example:

-* `meetingAdd 3 md/Meeting with Charlotte ms/30-03-2020 12:30 me/30-03-2020 13:30` adds a meeting on 30th March 2020
+* `meetingAdd 3 md/Meeting with Charlotte ms/30-03-2020 12:30 me/30-03-2020 13:30` sets up a meeting on 30th March 2020
   from 12.30pm to 13.30pm, with Charlotte Oliveiro (index 3), with the description "Meeting with Charlotte".

 Notes: